HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/security/index.md

 - **[How to add additional security realms for Virtual Portals](./AddAdditionalWASRealms.md)**
 Learn how to add additional security realms for Virtual Portals.
 - **[How to replace an LDAP in HCL DX](./ReplacePortalLDAP.md)**
-This guide provides a comprehensive step-by-step approach to replace an LDAP in HCL DX.
+Learn how to replace an LDAP server configuration step by step in HCL DX.